Janet Hardy

-Janet W. Hardy is an American writer and sex educator, and founder of Greenery Press.
+Janet W. Hardy is an American author, sex educator, and founder of Greenery Press.
 She has also been published as Catherine A. Liszt and Lady Green.
 She is the author or co-author of eleven books, and frequently collaborates with Dossie Easton.

+Personal life

 She is genderqueer (and uses she/her pronouns), bisexual, and polyamorous.

-Views on BDSM

-During an talk to the International Online Sexology Supervisors, she stated that BDSM is a deliberate and conscious lowering of the boundaries that people typically keep between themselves and others.
+She has written that she came out as a BDSM participant a few years before she turned forty.